sigsum/sigsum/policy-maintenance.md

   includes considerations regarding management of signing keys and key backup.

+- Availability: can we expect that the witness will stay available almost all the time, and not go offline sporadically or permanently?

 - Independence in relation to other witnesses: is the witness independent from other witnesses in the policy in a meaningful way?
   Different kinds of dependencies between witnesses can be relevant